 The following information and legal requirements applies only to non-commercial stocking proposals.
-Proposals relating to commercial aquaculture should be directed to the Manager Licensing & Quota Management, Fisheries Victoria on 03 9658 4304.
+Proposals relating to commercial aquaculture should be directed to the Manager Licensing & Quota Management, Victorian Fisheries Authority on 03 9658 4304.

 This publication may be of assistance to you but the State of Victoria and its employees do not guarantee that the publication is without flaw of any kind or is wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on any information in this publication.

 Only Victorian native fish and rainbow and brown trout obtained from licensed aquaculture facilities will be considered for stocking under this process.

 A maximum of 300 fish can be stocked per dam per year under this process.

 Popular Victorian native fish

 Australian bass (Macquaria novemaculeata) do best in mature dams.

 Australian bass will not breed in ponds.